 - 25. Disruptive or disorderly conduct that interferes with the rights and opportunities of those who attend the College to use and enjoy College facilities. - 26.
 Failure to obtain clearance from an instructor to leave a class, lab, clinical, or campus during class and/or clinical hours. - 27.
-Failure to wear appropriate dress for the department in which the student is enrolled. - 28.
+Failure to wear appropriate dress for the department in which the student is enrolled.
+Appropriate dress is defined as shoes, shirt, blouse, pants, dress, or other appropriate items designed for safety purposes. - 28.
 Participation in any form of gambling. - 29.
 Unauthorized possession of a key to any College facility or vehicle.